doshmajhan/CSEC731/Homework 2/README.md

-# HTCPCP-TEA parser
+# HTCPCP-TEA server

-The only requiremnet to run the script is to have python installed
+The only requiremnet to run the script is to have python3 installed

-The parser can be executed by running `python iroh.py -f request.txt` and the response will be printed to stdout
+The server can be executed by running `python iroh.py -p port -l address` and the server will begin listening for connections

+All valid requests and logged to the `server.log` file